bahmutov/grunt-deps-ok/README.md

 'deps-ok': {
   verbose: true,
   force: true // print error message, but pass the task
+  skipBower: false, // do not check bower.json even if exists
   folder: 'path/to/folder/with/package.json' // options, by default current folder }
 ```